We are open and despatching orders as usual ‐ please click here

-Our one-handed kitchen tools and good grip utensils can help with tasks such as opening jars, chopping vegetables and cooking food as well as preparing hot drinks with the help of lightweight kettles and tippers, making them ideal for one-handed use or anyone living with dexterity conditions such as arthritis and tremors.
+Our one-handed kitchen mobility aids and good grip utensils can help with tasks, such as opening jars, chopping vegetables and cooking food, as well as preparing hot drinks with the help of lightweight kettles and tippers, making them ideal for one-handed use, or anyone living with dexterity conditions, such as arthritis and tremors.

 Come dine with us and our fabulous collection of eating and dining aids.
 Our range of drinkware has a variety of solutions to assist with dining for anyone living with a disability or health condition which may prohibit them from using standard drinking cups and mugs.